Unsupervised segmentation and clustering workflow for efficient processing of 4D-STEM and 5D-STEM data: Methods

 The yellow-boxed image of the right panel of the Fig.~\ref{fig2}a shows the reference pixel of the first cluster, and the green-boxed images show the neighboring pixels that were added to the cluster since they had a similarity higher than the threshold (0.9 in the example).
-Fig.~\ref{fig2}b shows the diffraction patterns of the first 30 pixels that were added to the cluster during the iterative process.
-To apply the marching-square clustering, first the $S(x,y)$ was calculated (Fig.~\ref{fig2}c).
+Fig.~\ref{fig2}b shows the preprocessed diffraction patterns of the first 30 pixels that were added to the cluster during the iterative process.
+To apply the marching-square clustering, first the $S(x,y)$ was calculated (Fig.~\ref{fig2}c) using the preprocessed 4D-STEM dataset.
 The background was thresholded using the triangle method \citep{van2014scikit} to produce the real-space mask (Fig.~\ref{fig2}d).
-We then applied our clustering algorithm, and the resulting clusters are shown in Fig.~\ref{fig2}d.
+We then applied our clustering algorithm, and the resulting clusters are shown in Fig.~\ref{fig2}e.

-\subsection{Orientation and Strain mapping}
+\subsection{4.
+Orientation and Strain Mapping}

 The clustered datacube was used to calculate orientation and strain maps using the workflows with ACOM \citep{ophus2022automated} from \texttt{py4DSTEM} package \citep{savitzky2021py4dstem}.
-Note that depending on the experiment, filtering or preprocessing to remove the descan can be performed to improve the matching.
+Note that depending on the experiment, preprocessing steps such as descan correction may be applied to improve the matching, and scan distortions and diffraction calibration should be verified prior to quantitative analyses such as template matching or strain mapping.